Team Canada (TNA): 2004 X-Cups

-Regular Competition
+Regular competition

 After the 2004 World X-Cup Tournament, Team Canada became the only team that stayed together in TNA afterward, and went on to win the tag team titles twice.
 Captain Petey Williams also won the TNA X Division Championship.
-All used the same theme music (an acoustic O Canada, begun with a riff of the first line on electric guitar), and typically bring a Canadian flag with them, attached to a hockey stick.
+All used the same theme music (an acoustic O Canada, begun with a riff of the first line on electric guitar), and typically brought a Canadian flag with them, attached to a hockey stick.

-Team Canada hosts the Canadian version of the TNA website (see External Links), and shirts for Team Canada have the TNA logo on the front with the A covered up with a maple leaf with "Eh!" on it.
+Team Canada hosted the Canadian version of the TNA website, and shirts for Team Canada would have the TNA logo on the front with the A covered up with a maple leaf with "Eh!" on it.

 In March 2005, Team Canada added Alastair "A-1" Ralphs to replace the injured Johnny Devine.
-A-1 was used as a "power house" member, and was dubbed "The Muscle Man".
+A-1 was used as a "powerhouse" member, and was dubbed "The Muscle Man".

 Planet Jarrett

 In September 2005, Team Canada aligned with Planet Jarrett, with Scott D'Amore using a match at his Border City Wrestling promotion to help Jeff Jarrett win back the NWA World Heavyweight Championship on September 15.
 The plot was exposed on the October 1 episode of TNA Impact!
 Team Canada's alignment was solidified when they appeared—dressed in black with black hockey sticks—at Planet Jarrett's "funeral" for the careers of Team 3D on the October 15 Impact! episode.

 At Genesis on November 13, when Christian Cage debuted in TNA, Scott D'Amore offered him a Team Canada T-shirt to signify membership in that stable.
 At the end of the night, when Team Canada attacked Team 3D with Jeff Jarrett, Cage came out.
 Under the coat he wore, he revealed to D'Amore's delight that he was wearing the Team Canada shirt.
-He hugged D'Amore.
-He then gave D'Amore the Unprettier, making his choice not to join Team Canada or Planet Jarrett clear.
+He hugged D'Amore before delivering the Unprettier, making his choice not to join Team Canada or Planet Jarrett clear.

 They feuded with 3Live Kru throughout 2005.
 They fought 3LK (afterwards dubbed 4Live Kru after the induction of Kip James) for the last time at Turning Point on December 11, where Konnan split from the group and hit Kip James with a chair, allowing Team Canada to win.

-Following the disbanding of the 3LK, Team Canada embarked on a lengthy feud against Team 3D, which had seen them beating down Team 3D in Six-Sides of Steel, and laying Canadian Flags over their faces.
+Following the disbanding of the 3LK, Team Canada embarked on a lengthy feud against Team 3D, which had seen them beating down Team 3D in Six Sides of Steel and laying Canadian flags over their faces.
 Team Canada also helped America's Most Wanted on numerous occasions, an ironic twist considering their history.
 Team Canada was defeated by Team 3D at Lockdown in an Anthem Match where either the USA or Canadian flag would be raised along with the country's music played.